 Around 47% of adults in England experience loneliness occasionally or more often, according to the Department for Culture, Media and Sport’s (DCMS) Community life survey 2019/20 (2020).

-Office for National Statistics (ONS) analysis in 2016/17 suggests that people with a long-term disability, widowed homeowners, unmarried middle-agers and young renters, experience the greatest likelihood of feeling some degree of loneliness.
+An Office for National Statistics (ONS) analysis in 2016/17 suggested that people with a long-term disability, widowed homeowners, unmarried middle-agers and young renters, experience the greatest likelihood of feeling some degree of loneliness.

-Results from the Community Life Survey 2019/20 are shown below (click to enlarge):
+Results from the Community Life Survey 2019/20 are shown below:

 Notes: Table excludes respondents who answered “don’t know” and those with missing answers.
 A limiting long-term illness (LLTI) or disability is classified as someone having any physical or mental health condition or illness which are expected to last for 12 months or more and their condition and/or illness reduces their ability to carry out day to day activities.
 “Quintiles” represent 20% or one-fifth of all areas.
 Data presented with error bars for 95% confidence interval.